-This section is for children with a cleft aged 5-12 who have entered school.
-Here you will find information not just about what will happen to them in terms of treatment, but also about common issues children with a cleft may face at school and how these can be managed, including hearing and speech difficulties as well as problems with bullying.
+This section about children born with a cleft aged 5-12 who have entered school.
+Here you will find information not just about what will happen to them in terms of treatment, but also about common issues children with a cleft may experience at school and how these can be managed, including hearing and speech difficulties as well as problems with bullying.

 The Treatment Pathway